 Note: You must use the circuit command to enable BRS on the virtual circuit and reload the router before you can use this command to assign the circuit to a circuit class.

-class name assign-circuit
+assign-circuit # class name

 Change-circuit-class

 Use the change-circuit-class command at the interface level to change the percentage of the bandwidth to be used by the group of circuits assigned to the specified c-class.